tier4/scenario_simulator_v2/docs/user_guide/scenario_editor/RelativePosition.md

-### Set a position of an entity in relative position
+### Topic : Placing an entity in relative position

 #### Launch a scenario editor and open a map